 Finally, it’s a very affordable unit with a bunch of great features packed into its size that is about 2/3 smaller than counterparts.

-If you’re looking for a budget circular saw that is packed with power and gives you an excellent return on investment, you should opt for the Skil 5280-01.
+If you’re looking for a budget circular saw that is packed with great cutting power and gives you an excellent return on investment, you should opt for the Skil 5280-01.

 The Milwaukee M18 2630-20 is a battery-powered circular saw that runs on a brushless motor that makes its operation more reliable.
 And just like how it’s a noticeable feature, how lightweight it feels is also quite remarkable.